Friday 16th September, 2022

 Massages that target (myofascial) trigger points work best

 Studies show that while general massage techniques can give some relief, techniques that target (myofascial) trigger points (tender lumps in your muscles) give better results.
 Scientists have found that these are the major cause of fibromyalgia, and treating these gives great relief.
-For more information please see this article.
+For more information please see this article .

 Fibromyalgia sufferers are very sensitive, so start slowly and build up

 Because fibromyalgia sufferers are highly sensitive so you need a technique that causes minimal pain, and start conservatively then increase as you become more tolerant.
 This is a big issue, because most massage techniques that target the important deep muscular issues use painful pressure.
+However, the effective self massage shown below does not do this.

 You will need a very large number of treatments